 Gamry Instruments chose not to provide a thermocouple with the Reference 3000.
 There is simply too much variety in the mechanical design of thermocouple probes.
 Commercial thermocouples designed for measurement in air, on solid surfaces, and in immersion service are available from a variety of vendors.
-Make sure you get a K type thermocouple.
+Make sure you get a type K thermocouple.

-The Reference 3000 uses a temperature measurement IC to convert the thermocouple output to a useable voltage.
-It outputs a voltage that is nominally 10 mV per degree Celsius.
-The IC used, the Analog Device AD594A, is rated for an accuracy of 3°C. Even this accuracy is only achieved when the Reference 3000 is calibrated.
-The scaling at the A/D converter is $\pm$ 3 volts full scale, or $\pm$ 300°C full scale.
+The Reference 3000 uses a temperature-measurement IC to convert the thermocouple output to a usable voltage t outputs a voltage that is nominally 10 mV per degree Celsius.
+The IC used, the Analog Device AD594A, is rated for an accuracy of 3° C. Even this accuracy is only achieved when the Reference 3000 is calibrated.
+The scaling at the A/D converter is ± 3 V full scale, or $\pm 300^{\circ}$ C full scale.